 Let's examine how deep the crisis is –

 Larsen & Toubro (L&T), has decided to terminate 14,000 employees in a single go.
 This is perhaps one of India’s largest ever layoff.
-According to the top management of L&T, the massive layoffs is being done to bring its workforce under the ‘right size’, and to remove thousands of ‘redundant’ jobs.
+According to the top management of L&T, the massive layoffs are being done to bring its workforce under the ‘right size’, and to remove thousands of ‘redundant’ jobs.

 Even French IT services major – Capgemini, is feared to let go off nearly 9,000 employees this fiscal.

-IBM, another IT services major revealed plans of 5000 job cuts, and plans to reinvest money in priority areas such as internet of things(IOT) and cloud computing.
+IBM, another IT services major revealed plans of 5000 job cuts and plans to reinvest money in priority areas such as internet of things(IOT) and cloud computing.
 The cuts are likely prompted by the company's continued struggles to keep up with the rise of cloud computing.

 A major shocker came from Cognizant which is likely to lay off 6,000-10,000 “redundant and non-performing” employees.
 As per a report in ET, these terminations across various divisions of Cognizant have been mainly triggered by the invasion of automation and changing digital landscape.
 Their report said, “Cognizant is said to be looking to cut roles that have become redundant due to the impact of automation on lower-end IT jobs.”